polejowska/mappshow/README.md

 When running the application, pay attention to ports used by the server and the client.

-Currently client port: 19006 and server: 8000
+Currently client port: 19006 and server: 8002 -> works for web browser For Expo Go mobile app it is advised to change the configuration to appropriate ports and IP address.

 ### Implementation details